CamillaFranceschini/WineShop/README.md

 Cute project of a wine e-commerce in JavaFX and the usual dear Client-Server architecture

 Software system developed for a university exam.
-In WineShop.pdf you will find all the information about the developed system, the programs used and a user's guide.
+In Winderlust.pdf you will find all the information about the developed system, the programs used and a user's guide.